 ProfessionalsVictoria S. Forrester

 As a partner in the Corporate Department, Victoria Forrester is a member of the Private Funds Group.
 Vicky focuses her practice on the formation and operation of a variety of private investment funds, including private equity funds, distressed and credit funds, venture capital funds, co-investment funds, managed accounts and funds of funds, and their respective management companies.
-In addition to advising on a wide range of fund formation issues, she also advises fund managers on all aspects of the business of alternative asset management, including regulatory issues, management company “upper tier” arrangements, investment management M&A transactions, seeding arrangements and secondary transactions.
+In addition to advising on a wide range of fund formation issues, she also advises fund managers on all aspects of the business of alternative asset management, including regulatory issues, management company “upper tier” arrangements, investment management M&A transactions, seeding arrangements and GP-led secondary transactions, including continuation funds, cross-fund transactions and similar deals.

 Vicky's private investment fund clients have included: